metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/README.md

                 }
             }

-    WIll yield: `Called from package main in file ./test.pl at line 10`
+    Will yield: `Called from package main in file ./test.pl at line 10`

 WHY USE IT?
 ===========